Consensus-Based Optimization Methods Converge Globally: Introduction

 where $(( B_{k\Delta t}^i)_{k=0,\ldots,K-1})_{i=1,\ldots,N}$ are independent, identically distributed Gaussian random vectors in $\bbR^d$ with zero mean and covariance matrix $\Delta t \Id_d$.
 The system is complemented with independent initial data~$(V_0^i)_{i=1,\ldots,N}$, distributed according to a common initial law~$\rho_0$.
-Equation~\eqref{eq:dyn_micro_discrete} originates from a simple Euler-Maruyama time discretization\footnote{We note that this is just one of many different possible time discretization schemes, see \cite{higham2001algorithmic,platen1999introduction} for other alternatives.} \cite{higham2001algorithmic,platen1999introduction} of the system of stochastic differential equations~(SDEs), expressed in It\^o's form as
+Equation~\eqref{eq:dyn_micro_discrete} originates from a simple Euler-Maruyama time discretization ~\cite{higham2001algorithmic,platen1999introduction} of the system of stochastic differential equations~(SDEs)

 where $((B_t^i)_{t\geq 0})_{i = 1,\ldots,N}$ are now independent standard Brownian motions in $\bbR^d$.
-The updates in the evolutions~\eqref{eq:dyn_micro_discrete} and \eqref{eq:dyn_micro} consist of two terms, respectively.
+As mentioned in the informal description above, the updates in the evolutions~\eqref{eq:dyn_micro_discrete} and \eqref{eq:dyn_micro} consist of two terms, respectively.
 The first term is the drift towards the momentaneous consensus $\textconspoint{\empmeasure{t}}$, which is defined by

 Definition~\eqref{eq:momentaneous_consensus} is motivated by the well-known Laplace principle \cite{dembo2009large,miller2006applied,pinnau2017consensus}, which states that, for any absolutely continuous probability distribution $\indivmeasure$ on $\bbR^d$, we have